jlducey/fairticket/README.md

 ## Fair Ticketing Code Repository
 To get our White paper, please visit: http://jimdjimdjimdtesthostingpackage-com.stackstaging.com/wordpress/

-AFter a lot of experimenting, found that the most productive language choices for ticketing web app development purposes were the HTML5 ones, consisting of; HTML, Javascript, and CSS.
-With Bootstrap they could be used with Android easily.
-Looked at C++ for speed when scaling, but Go is easily a better choice.
+After a lot of experimenting, found that the most productive language choices for our ticketing web app development purposes were the HTML5 ones, consisting of; HTML, Javascript, and CSS.
+Combined with Bootstrap they will handle Android easily.
+Looked at C++ for speed when scaling out, but Go is easily a better choice.
 Go was built to scale, lends itself well to being the backend development language for the ticketing project.

 PostgreSQL was the obvious choice for a database, it is fast, scales well and has pure Go drivers that worked well first try.